Dynepic/playPORTALnpm/README.md

 - if user is currently un-authorized, log a user in via SSO, and then allow full use of the playPORTAL SDK
 - if user is currently authorized, silently log in (no user interaction) and then allow full use of the playPORTAL SDK

-- First, define a UserListener function that will be invoked on change of Auth status.
+To support this process, first define a UserListener function that will be invoked on change of Auth status.

 ```
   export const UserListener = (u, authUpdate) => {
 	console.log("UserListener invoked on user:", JSON.stringify(userprofile) +" auth status:"+ authUpdate);